jrquevedo/WHRSFluids/README.md

 # WHRS
 This software implements a simulation and a optimization of a combined waste heat recovery system (WHRS) composed of four subsystems as is described in the article:</p>

-_Díaz-Secades, L. A., González, R., Rivera, N., Montañés, E., & Quevedo, J. R. (2023).
-Waste heat recovery system for marine engines optimized through a preference learning rank function embedded into a Bayesian optimizer.
-Ocean Engineering, 281, 114747._
+_Díaz-Secades, L. A., González, R., Rivera, N., Quevedo, J. R., Montañés, & E..
+Parametric study of organic rankine working fluids via bayesian optimization of a preference learning ranking for a waste heat recovery system applied to a case study marine engine.
+(Under review)._

 There are two implementations of the WHRS simulator used for different goals.